upb-lea/reinforcement_learning_course_materials/README.md

 Lecture notes, tutorial tasks including solutions as well as online videos for the reinforcement learning course hosted by Paderborn University.
 Source code for the entire course material is open and everyone is cordially invited to use it for self-learning (students) or to set up your own course (lecturers).
 ![Example](./img/wordcloud.svg)

+**Note: this is an archived branch hosting the course material used until 2022!**

 # Lecture Content

 01. Introduction to Reinforcement Learning